shangshujie365/incubator-impala/docs/generatingImpalaDoc.md

 #Generating HTML or a PDF of Apache Impala (Incubating) Documentation

 ##Prerequisites:
 Make sure that you have a recent version of a Java JDK installed and that your JAVA\_HOME environment variable is set.
 This procedure has been tested with JDK 1.8.0.
-See "Setting JAVA\_HOME" at the end of these instructions.
+See [Setting JAVA\_HOME](#settingjavahome) at the end of these instructions.

 * Open a terminal window and run the following commands to get the Impala documentation source files from Git: